heatherlii/heatherlii.github.io/projects.md

 				<header class="major">
 					<h3>Product Design</h3>
 				</header>
-				<p>In 2020, I designed logos and posters for the Arts Unionville Dnace Porgram merchandise.
+				<p>Products I have designed include clothing merchandise for sale, and laser engraved keychains/name tags.
+				As a member of the Arts Unionville Dance Porgram in high school, I designed logos and promotional posters.
 I consulted with other students, who are potential buyers, for their needs and desires in terms of colour schemes, themes, product types, and price ranges.
-After the designs were finalized and approved, I created digital posters to advertise to the department's 476 instagram followers.
+After the designs were finalized and approved, the posters were advertised to the department's 476 instagram followers.
 We were able to sell 50 clothing items and make over $200 profit.</p>
 				<ul class="actions">
 					<li><a href="projects.html" class="button">Learn more</a></li>
 				</ul>